fmbot-discord/docs/docs/commands/whoknows.md

 ### Things to note:

+- Commands that use your plays will also update you automatically or just get their information directly from last.fm.
+Manually updating only makes sense if you don't appear properly in whoknows.
-- Updating already gets done automatically every 48 hours, so using this command isn't required.
+- Updating already gets done automatically every 48 hours, so using this command isn't required to stay up to date.
 - If you edit your scrobble history this command might not work properly, so you can use `.fmupdate full`.
 Please don't do a full update too often, if the normal update doesn't work good enough for you please let us know.

+!!! warning ""
+    Commands that use locally stored plays (like `.fmoverview` and `.fmstreak`) will also update you automatically.
+Commands like `.fm` and `.fmartist` get their info directly from Last.fm.

+    Manually updating isn't required and does not make sense in these situations.

 !!! note "Examples"
     `.fmu`